What is a Concussion?

 Adolescent Concussion Statistics in Canada

 The brain of an adolescent continues to develop well into their early 20s, so a concussion during these years can have a severe impact on the chemistry of their developing brain.
 This can lead to a wide range of effects and detriments.
 Children and teenagers often suffer a concussion while playing sports or participating in other recreational activities.
 It is estimated that 64% of emergency room visits for those aged 10-18 are related to sports or recreational activity injuries, and 39% of those individuals were diagnosed with a concussion.
 Depending on the severity of the concussion, there can be symptoms as a result of brain damage.
-The effect of concussions can last for months or even years, making it essential to follow a strict recovery plan to ensure optimal results.
+The effect of concussions can last for months or even years, making it essential to follow a strict guide for concussion recovery in adolescents to ensure optimal results.

 While children and teenagers may push to return to school as early as possible, it is crucial to have patience with concussion recovery.
 Depending on the severity of the concussion and the symptoms present, the recovery time will vary.
 Some adolescents feel good and have no symptoms in as little as 24 hours, some will take months to fully recover, and others will have to live with recurring symptoms for their entire life.
 The brain is more vulnerable once it has suffered a concussion, and the more concussions you suffer, the more likely they are to cause long-lasting brain damage.
 As a result, it is crucial that you follow a consistent recovery plan and protect yourself from head and neck injuries in order to prevent a lifetime of symptoms.
 Here are a few tips for how to handle a concussion:

 When it comes to concussions and any head injury, it is important to contact a medical professional immediately.
 From concussions to internal bleeding in the brain, you can suffer significant damage without showing any symptoms.
 Even if you feel fine, a blow to the head should be taken seriously.
 Do not sleep until after being examined by a doctor.